yohasebe/rsyntaxtree/docs/documentation.md

 `Mirror` composes with `Direction`.
 See the Arabic example in the [Multilingual gallery](https://yohasebe.github.io/rsyntaxtree/examples) for a demonstration.

-### Fonts Used to Generate PNG
+### Fonts

-The web interface offers three font styles:
+A figure is drawn with one of three faces, chosen with `Font`:

 - `Noto Sans` (`sans`): latin and other basic Unicode characters in a sans serif face.
 - `Noto Serif` (`serif`): the same range in a serif face.
 - `Noto Sans Mono` (`mono`): the same range in a mono-spaced face.

 All three fall back to Noto CJK for Han, Hangul and kana, so any of them renders CJK text.

-### Install Fonts for SVG

-SVG images are dependent on the fonts installed locally on your computer.
-In order for the images to display as intended, the following fonts should be installed beforehand (click on the links).
-If these fonts are not installed, other available fonts will be used, resulting in a somewhat unbalanced display of the text.
+Which fonts have to be on which machine depends on the format.
+A PNG, PDF, JPG or GIF is drawn here and arrives as a picture, so nothing needs installing to look at one.
+An SVG carries the names of the faces rather than the shapes, and whatever opens it supplies them — so a machine without these fonts substitutes what it has, and the text comes out a little out of balance:

 - [Noto Sans](https://fonts.google.com/noto/specimen/Noto+Sans): for latin and other basic Unicode characters in sans serif
 - [Noto Sans JP](https://fonts.google.com/noto/specimen/Noto+Sans+JP): for Japanese characters in sans serif